Dead Letter Queue

 nak()'d, giving the callback another chance on the next delivery cycle.

 If your onDeadLetter callback throws (e.g., the database is down), the message is not terminated.
 Instead, it is nak'd so that NATS redelivers it.
 This means your callback will be retried — but be aware that the delivery count has already reached max_deliver, so the message will be treated as a dead letter again on the next attempt.
+If you combine the callback with dlq: { stream }, the same nak safety applies at the end of the fallback chain described above.

 DI integration with forRootAsync